DieterPlessers/Neuro_IHC_analysis/README.md

 ## Prerequisites

-A recent Python installation (e.g. Python 3.8 or newer) with common data-analysis libraries available, such as NumPy and Pandas.
+A recent Python installation (e.g. Python 3.8 or newer) with common data-analysis packages, such as NumPy and Pandas.
 These are included by default in distributions like Anaconda, but can also be installed manually via pip.

 ## Citation
 Please cite the original article when using or building upon this code.